-A. 1.
-End to tracking

-2. No flunkouts or disciplinary expulsions

-3. Open admissions for all black and brown students

-4. The teaching of the true history and social conditions of this decadent, imperialist society 5.
-A real understanding of communism and of movements of national liberation 6.
-End to male supremacy in the teaching of classes, the content of courses, and the "tracking" of women into secondary roles and employment 7.
-A guarantee of decent employment for youth who are not given the chance of higher education.

-B. 1.
-We support employees in their struggles to

-extract a better life in return for their work in the schools.

-2. We join in the struggles to make the schools provide day care centers, liw income housing, cultural youth centers, etc. for the surrounding community.

-3. We will attack the existence of military training and research programs, police institutes, etc. in the schools and stop their functioning by any means

-4. We will attack the imperialist functions of the university for its programs of university expansion etc.

-C. We will give special support for black and brown student demands, because their demands challenge the key feature in imperialist institutions today: the oppression of black and brown peoples and the attempt to win white people to the support of that oppression through the offering of white-skin privileges.
-We support the 10 point program of the Black Panther Party on the campuses.

-D. Just as we must attack the schools for their imperialist oppression and exploitation, so we must recruit youth from the schools to join with non-student struggles against other institutions in building a strong anti-imperialist, anti-war movement; and a movement that can respond to the specific repressive attacks against the people and the movement.
+- A. 1.
+End to tracking - 2.
+No flunkouts or disciplinary expulsions - 3.
+Open admissions for all black and brown students - 4.
+The teaching of the true history and social conditions of this decadent, imperialist society - 5.
+A real understanding of communism and of movements of national liberation - 6.
+End to male supremacy in the teaching of classes, the content of courses, and the "tracking" of women into secondary roles and employment - 7.
+A guarantee of decent employment for youth who are not given the chance of higher education. - B. 1.
+We support employees in their struggles to extract a better life in return for their work in the schools. - 2.
+We join in the struggles to make the schools provide day care centers, liw income housing, cultural youth centers, etc. for the surrounding community. - 3.
+We will attack the existence of military training and research programs, police institutes, etc. in the schools and stop their functioning by any means necessary. - 4.
+We will attack the imperialist functions of the university for its programs of university expansion etc. - C. We will give special support for black and brown student demands, because their demands challenge the key feature in imperialist institutions today: the oppression of black and brown peoples and the attempt to win white people to the support of that oppression through the offering of white-skin privileges.
+We support the 10 point program of the Black Panther Party on the campuses. - D. Just as we must attack the schools for their imperialist oppression and exploitation, so we must recruit youth from the schools to join with non-student struggles against other institutions in building a strong at the schools.

-2. Roads to the Working Class

-We will never be able to destroy U.S. imperialism unless the proletariat-white, brown, and black-is brought solidly into the anti-imperialist movement.

-A) In order to bring the anti-imperialist movement to the working class we must understand clearly that imperialism is not in the interests of the mass of the working class, because it leads again and again to crisis with its unemployment, inflation, high taxes, bad working conditions, and the day to day exploitation of the wage worker.

-B) We must recruit more and more working class youth into the struggle by continuing and intensifying our organization within working class high schools and junior colleges.

-C) We must go into shops, plants, hospitals, farm work, etc. not only for summer "work in" programs, but more and more of us should be making long-term commitments to live and work among the proletariat.

-D) We must link up students involved in anti-imperialist struggles against the schools with community groups fighting against the immediate institutions of oppression: hospitals, churches, urban renewal programs, pigs, etc. The anti-imperialist youth movement must serve the people.
-That means it must enter into the struggles of the people and help them to win.
-Especially, SDS should work closely with non-student youth groups in their fights against the police and courts.
-Many of us will leave school to live and work among these youth groups, developing the principles of the anti-imperialist youth movement.

-E) Serving the people means giving material support to the many militant strikes and wildcats.
-In doing this we must attack the employer-the corporation or company-on an anti-imperialist basis whenever possible.
-The boycott against Standard Oil during the Richmond strike is a good example: give support on the picket line and in the boycott, but raise the anti-imperialist aspect of the struggle against Standard Oil.